intentor/adic/README.md

 There are some examples that are bundled to the main package that teach the basics and beyond of *Adic*.

-**NOTE**: these examples are not yet implemented on the current version.
+**Note**: these examples are not yet implemented on the current version.

 ### 1. Hello World